 Body Mass Index (BMI) is a simple calculation used to determine if you are underweight, normal, or overweight.
 It takes into account your height and your weight.
 You can calculate your BMI at this NIH website.

-Its simplicity is its biggest limitation, as only height and weight are considered.
+Its simplicity is its biggest limitation.
+It considers only height and weight.
 Therefore the BMI may show a false overweight result for people with abnormally low percentages of body fat.
-However, for the vast majority of the population, BMI provides a good guideline to base your weight goals on.
+However, for the vast majority of the population, BMI provides a useful guideline to base your weight goals on.

 The median BMI for the normal range is 21.7.
 To get a guideline for your ideal weight, just enter your height into the NIH BMI calculator, then enter different values for weight until you get a BMI of 21.7.
 I am 5’8″, so my ideal weight according to BMI comes out to 143.
 That sounds about right, as that was my exact weight when I was in the best shape of my life in college.

-Now that you know your ideal weight, you have a weight goal to work towards.
+Now that you know your ideal weight, you can work towards that goal.